Platform-OS/platformos-documentation/pages/getting-started/notifications/smses.md

 ---
-title: Sms Notification
+title: SMS Notification
 permalink: /getting-started/notifications/smses
 ---

-# Creating first sms
+## Creating first SMS

 We have done the integration part with Twilio for you.
 However, you need to take care that `to` number is formated according to [Twilio's phone number format guideline](https://support.twilio.com/hc/en-us/articles/223183008-Formatting-International-Phone-Numbers)